-A high-quality ceramic capacitor (X5R or X7R or better dielectric grade) must be used for input decoupling of the SGM61130.
-At least 4.7μ F of effective capacitance (after deratings) is needed on the PVIN input and similar amount is also needed for the V{IN} pin.
-In some applications additional bulk capacitance may also be required for the PVIN input.
-The PVIN capacitor ripple current rating must also be greater than the maximum input current ripple.
-The input ripple current can be calculated from Equation 26.
-For this example, the input ripple RMS current is 1.97A.
+A high-quality ceramic capacitor (X5R or X7R or better dielectric grade) must be used for input decoupling of the SGM61181.
+At least 4.7 μ F of effective capacitance (after deratings) is needed on the PVIN input and similar amount is also needed for the VIN pin.
+If input power is far away from the device, additional bulk capacitor is recommended in parallel to stabilize input voltage.
+The RMS value of input capacitor can be calculated from Equation 26 and the maximum I{CIRMS} occurs at 50% duty cycle.
+For this example, the maximum input RMS current is 3.94A.
+The ripple current rating of input capacitor should be greater than $I{\mbox{CIRMS.}}$